abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

+---
+tags:
+  - Read by JFV
+---

+# Build another application from template

-# Build your own application image with template
+Goal: build your own application image with template

 abcdesktop uses container image format with some labels to describe the application.

 ## Requirements

-- an access to the container public registry or a private container registry
+- an access to the container public registry or a private container registry.
 - `nodejs` installed on your host.
-- Read the previsous chapter [template applications](templateapplication.md)
+- Read the previsous chapter [template applications](templateapplication.md).
-- `docker` command installed to build container images
+- `docker` command installed to build container images.
-- `wget` command installed to download files
+- `wget` command installed to download files.

 ## Build your own application image for `GIMP`

-Go into your `build` directory created in the previsous chapter [template applications](templateapplication.md)
+Go into your `build` directory created in the previsous chapter [template applications](templateapplication.md).

 The applist.json is an array of application objects.
 Add a new entry in the array, and fill the value for the new application `gimp`.